lRoMYl/swift-graphql-codegen/README.md

 - [x] Custom query/mutation/subscription whitelisting
 - [x] Support for custom unknown enum, this is necessary to ensure the generated code can work with future unknown enum value
 - [x] Support for optional namespace to avoid naming collision
-- [x] DH flavor APIClient
+- [x] Default APIClient
-- [x] Provide service dependency injection for DH flavor APIClient
+- [x] Provide service dependency injection for APIClient
 - [x] Subcommand to simplify code generation

 TODO